moecherry99/GraphTheory/README.txt

 and using to check if the regular expression matches a given string of text.

 ---------------------------------------------------

+Project run through project.py in folder in VS Code.

 This will be developed as the project is created.